chua-damien/LUAD-tumoroids/README.md

 # Data

-Raw sequences for tumor biopsy bulk RNAseq and spatial transcriptomics and patient-derived tumoroid bulk RNAseq are found in GEO Accession number (pending).
+Raw sequences for tumor biopsy bulk RNAseq and spatial transcriptomics and patient-derived tumoroid bulk RNAseq are found in GEO Accession number (GSE287471, GSE287472).